Confirmed Keynote Speakers together with the titles of lectures and panels.

 In 2007-2016 Prof. Stoyanov acted as Deputy Editor-in-Chief of the International Annual for History and Philosophy of Medicine and since 2014 as Associate Editor of the European Journal of Person Centered Health Care.
 His interests is in philosophy of mental health.

-Title of lecture: Methodological challenges before translation from psychopathology to neuroscience: top-down or bottom-up causal models?
+Title of the key lecture: Methodological challenges before translation from psychopathology to neuroscience: top-down or bottom-up causal models?

 Werdie Van Staden